No-bake granola bars

 IMG_6227.jpg

-Apples and honey breakfast cookies
+Apple, honey, and peanut butter breakfast cookies

 ¾ cup honey